-Your insurance company wants your vehicle properly repaired and for you to be completely satisfied with their claim service.
+Collision coverage and collision insurance matters.
+Your insurance company wants your vehicle properly repaired and for you to be delighted with their claim service.
 You have specific rights and obligations that you should be aware of.
 Review your policy.
 Understand your rights.

 You may have the shop of your choice make the repairs.
 You are not required to use a shop selected by a claims adjuster.
-However, you are required by your policy, to allow your insurance company a reasonable amount of time to inspect the damages prior to repairing them.
+However, your policy is required to allow your insurance company a reasonable amount of time to inspect the damages before repairing them.

 Only you, the owner, can authorize repairs on your vehicle.